mapbender/mapbender-documentation/en/customization/templates.rst

 How do I change the title and favicon?
 **************************************

-1. You can adjust the title and the favicon also in the twig-file:
+1. You can adjust the title and the favicon in the twig-file:

 .. code-block:: yaml